iExecBlockchainComputing/iexec-server-js-client/README.md

 });
 ```

-If you already have your JWT token, no need to do full auth:
+If you already have your JWT token, no need to do full auth (avoid wallet signing):

 ```js
 iexec.getCookieByJWT('my_jwt_token').then(cookie => {